raulrd3/AboutMe/README.md

 ## Description

-This project will get you started learning Programmatic UI and Programmatic Auto Layout.
-Much of iOS development is building the UI and making it interactive for users, so that is what we'll be focusing on with this app.
-Through this app, you'll get more comfortable with building UI, working in Xcode, and using version control.

-## What you'll learn
+This project initially started with Hanko Academy, and helped me learn Programmatic UI and Programmatic Auto Layout.

+## I learned how to

-* How to use Git with GitHub
+* Use Git with GitHub
-* Setting up your project to use MVC
+* Set up a project to use MVC
-* Removing Storyboard and replacing it with Programmatic UI
+* Remove Storyboard and replace it with Programmatic UI
-* Adding UIKit views and controls programmatically
+* Add UIKit views and controls programmatically
-* Adding constraints using Auto Layout
+* Add constraints using Auto Layout
 * Learn different types of views and controls provided by Apple's UIKit framework
-* Rounding Views with Apple's CALayer class
+* Round Views with Apple's CALayer class
-* Xcode shortcuts
+* Use Xcode shortcuts
-* Documenting your code
+* Document my code

-## What you'll be building
+## What I built

 This app is called "About Me".
 The main goal of the app is to display basic info about yourself.
-It's common for people to have portfolio websites with information about themselves and projects they're working on.
-Think of this as the app alternative!

-## How to get started

-1. Fork this repo to your personal GitHub account
-2. Branch off `main` branch and create your own branch named `YourName-AboutMe`
-3. Build the app, commit your changes, and push those changes to your new branch
-4. Create a pull request to merge your `YourName-AboutMe` branch back into this repository